UoB-COMSM0166/2025-group-29/README.md

 ## Project Report

 ### Introduction
-Art Design and Innovation
+#### Art Design and Innovation
+We combine our art design with creative gameplay systems to improve player interaction and make the game more fun to play.

-Character Specialization
+#### Character state
+Character design is combined with the skill tree system.
+Players can freely choose skills to build skill tree branches and styles, which activate different states.

 | Image                                                           | Name        | Description                                                                           |
 |-----------------------------------------------------------------|-------------|---------------------------------------------------------------------------------------|